 Progress is assessed regularly by interim reports and by formal assessments mid-year and at the end of the year.
 A variety of support resources is available, including literacy workbooks.
+Pupils have a weekly library lesson and we try to ensure that all year groups will have sessions with visiting authors over the year.

+MATHEMATICS

-MATHEMATICS Head of Department: Mrs Waters
+Head of Department: Mrs Emily Waters